mabdelgowa/terraform-demo/README.md

 # terraform-demo overview

-note: the (terraform.tfvars) file is customized with particular values for every user
+### Note: the (terraform.tfvars) file is customized with particular values for every user
+### Note: credentials of the AWS user are added as environment variables before starting

 ## Provision AWS infrastructure
 ### 1- create a custom VPC